vectorgrp/xcp-lite/xcp_register_type/README.md

 ## 5. Attribute syntax

-The canonical syntax is a single combined attribute per classifier with native literals.
+The syntax is a single attribute per field with all keys combined and native literals.
 Numeric keys take **numeric literals** (not strings), and text keys take string literals:

 ```rust